Multi-core parallel tempering Bayeslands for basin and landscape evolution: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We presented a computationally efficient implementation of multi-core parallel tempering for improving the computational time require to estimate parameters of the Bayeslands model.
-The proposed methodology provides a general systematic approach for uncertainty quantification of free parameters in basin and landscape dynamics models (Badlands).
-The results showed that the method not only reduces the computation time, but also provides a means to explore the parameter space in highly irregular multi-modal landscapes.
+The PT-Bayeslands framework provides a rigorous approach for estimation and uncertainty quantification of free parameters in Badlands landscape evolution model using multi-core parallel tempering.
+We provide a comprehensive experimental evaluation of the method given different combinations of user settings that include sampling time, number of replicas, swap-rate for different types of problems.
+We also provided a comparison of two different proposal distributions with convergence diagnosis.
+In general, the results show that the method not only reduces the computation time, but also provides a means to explore the parameter space in highly irregular multi-modal distributions.
 This has been demonstrated by the results that show better posterior distributions of the parameters along with improvement in prediction accuracy of topography and sediment deposition.

+There are several areas of future work.
+The first is the impact of the temperature ladder on convergence of the MCMC scheme for geophysical inversion problems, see for example \citep{patriksson2008temperature}.
+The second is to allow for some parameters, such as precipitation, to vary across space and time.
+Such a model would allow us to measure the impact of climate change on the environment in terms of sediment erosion/deposition and elevation.
+We further note that the proposed framework is general and hence, apart from Badlands, it can accommodate other landscape evolution models \citep{coulthard2001landscape} such as the Landlab model \citep{hobley2017creative}.

-Future work will extend the method for a larger number of parameters that includes spatio-temporal variations in rainfall and uplift for different timescales and regions.
-Moreover, for large-scale or continental-scale problems, it would be reasonable to implement further enhancements to the method for lowering the overall computational time.
-This could be done through surrogate-assisted models where at times the surrogate of Badlands implemented via machine learning evaluates the proposals.
-There is scope for real-world applications, that feature landscape evolution for geological timescales.
-Further, efficient gradient free proposals need to be constructed as the number of parameters and the complexity of the model increases.
+The approach outlined here could be extended by surrogate-assisted models where a surrogate of Badlands would be implemented via machine learning, evaluating the proposals in a fraction of the time taken by actual Badlands runs.
+This would be of interest for landscape and basin evolution models over long geological time intervals (100 million years and longer) at high resolution whose run time would be prohibitive for a PT-Bayeslands application as outlined here.
+Further, efficient gradient free proposals would need to be constructed as the number of parameters and the complexity of the model increases.